Fermionic tensor network contraction for arbitrary geometries: Fermionic tensor network computation

 \subsection{Locally ordered formalism}

-From here is a short leap to the locally ordered formalism.
+From here, it is a short leap to the locally ordered formalism.
 It is clear from the above that it is not necessary to limit ourselves to DAGs, but one can use other arrow graphs, where the arrows only define the local ordering of two tensors in a given contraction.
 In this case, the value of the fermionic tensor network is given by

 where $\mathcal{G}$ denotes the fermionic contraction following the additional data where every contracted bond has an arrow, and there is no longer any global ordering of the tensors.
 The computation of the bond parity is needed only on the bond between two tensors when they are contracted: if they are contracted in the direction of the arrow that bonds them, there is no parity, while if they are contracted in the opposite order, we compute the bond parity (or equivalently, first reverse the arrow).
 The above assumes that we are working with even parity tensors, so there is no global phase.
-However, odd parity tensors can be implemented by using an additional dummy (size 1) odd index to create an even tensor.
-Sorting these dummy indices yields the appropriate global phase associated with the order of the odd tensors.
+However, if there are odd total parity tensors in $\mathcal{T}$, we also need to track the phase associated with the ordering of the odd parity tensors.
+It is convenient to do so by implementing odd parity tensors using an additional dummy (size 1) odd index to create an even parity tensor.
+The dummy indices are then propagated to the final tensor that is the result of the full contraction of the tensor network, and sorting the remaining dummy indices according to a chosen global ordering convention yields the phase defined by the odd parity tensors (according to the same convention).

-Clearly, not every locally ordered choice of arrow is consistent with a global ordering; for example, if the arrows form a cycle, then it is not a DAG.
+Clearly, not every locally ordered choice of arrows is consistent with a global ordering; for example, if the arrows form a cycle, then it is not a DAG.
 However, we can reverse the arrows, which is equivalent to placing a parity tensor on the reversed bond (Fig.~\ref{fig:ftndag}b).
 If we do so to obtain a DAG of fermionic tensors (with parity tensors absorbed), this may be re-expressed in terms of the globally ordered contraction operation $\mathcal{F}$.